Tear away vinyl corner bead

 Conclusion

-Tear-away vinyl corner bead is a versatile material that is used to make crisp edges where drywall abruptly meets a different finished material.
-It is very simply to apply using spray adhesive and can be finished with a six inch knife using only 2 coats of mud.
+Tear away vinyl corner bead is a versatile material that is used to make crisp edges where drywall abruptly meets a different finished material.
+It is very simple to apply using spray adhesive and can be finished with a six inch knife using only 2 coats of mud.